JohnGiorgi/mathematics-for-machine-learning/index.md

 The take home idea here is that the matrix \\(A\\) just _tells us where the basis vectors go_.
 That's the _transformation_ it does.

-#### Types of matrix transformation
+### Types of matrix transformation

 Lets illustrate the type of transformations we can perform with matrices with a number of examples.

 > Remember, in linear algebra, linear transformations can be represented by matrices

 We are only going to scratch the surface here and to continue to build up our intuition of viewing matrices as _functions_ that apply _transformations_ to some _input vector_.
-For more detail, see [here](matrices).

 __Identity matrix__